Maine's MidCoast & Islands Birding Trail

 Monhegan Island is a famous migrant trap and the birds often descend into the village itself.
 Though the island is only one square mile in size, 17 miles of interwoven trails crisscross it.
 Northern Gannets, and perhaps Parasitic or Pomarine Jaegers, are seen from the cliffs.
 Breeding Common Eiders and Black Guillemots surround the island.
 Peak birding occurs during the last three weeks of may and from late August through early October.
 A morning might turn up 20 different species of warblers.
 Blackpolls are summer breeders.
 Sharp-shinned Hawks, American Kestrels, Merlins, and Peregrine Falcons follow coastal migration routes and often get caught out on the island.
 Three boats provide ferry service to the island.
 The Monhegan Boat Line (www.monheganboat.com) departs from Port Clyde and provides three daily trips in summer, two in spring and fall, and three trips a week in winter.
 Call 207-372-8848.
 Hardy Boat Cruises (www.hardyboat.com) provides two daily trips in summer and one daily trip in spring, departing from New Habor.
 Call 800-278-3346.
 The Balmy Days II (www.balmydayscruises.com) makes daily round trips from Boothbay Harbor and also offers additional half-hour cruise around the island in the afternoon.
 Call 800-298-2284.
 All three boats pass close enough to nesting islands to assure sightings of terns.
 Wilson's Storm-Petrel move into the waters in June, while Great and Sooty Shearwaters are sometimes seen.

-Great Salt Bay Farm, owned by the Damariscotta River Association, sits atop 115 acres of former farmland overlooking the Damariscotta River.
+Salt Bay Farm, owned by Coastal Rivers Conservation Trust, sits atop 115 acres of former farmland overlooking the Great Salt Bay of the Damariscotta River.
 A restored marsh is breeding habitat for American Black Ducks, Wood Ducks, and Hooded Mergansers, while other waterfowl are present in migration.
-Green Herons, and American Bitterns are common and readily observable.
+Green Herons and American Bitterns are common and readily observable.
 Virginia Rails and Marsh Wrens may be heard at any time through the summer.
 Ospreys and Bald Eagles are common sights over the nearby river.

-Great Salt Bay Farm is located on Belvedere Road off Route 1 (the blinking yellow light about 1 mile north of the Damariscotta exit.).
+Salt Bay Farm is located at 110 Belvedere Road off Route 1 (the blinking yellow light about 1 mile north of the Damariscotta exit).

 12. Weskeag Marsh